 - Default value.
 The initial value of the variable.
 The control for this field differs depending on the type of variable.

-In this area, you can create and customize a list of parameters that you use to create the GUI of an action.
+In this panel, you can create and customize a list of parameters that you use to create the GUI of an action.

 Like the Variables panel, it also has a toolbar at the top, which also contains two buttons that essentially do the same thing: Add parameter – adds a new item (parameter) to the list of parameters, and Clear – removes all parameters from the list.
 There is also a list of parameters that occupies the rest of the panel.